dta12/BestNeighborhood/README.md

 Overall, the best neighborhood, the relative intersection between the three data sets, is Regent Square.
 Regent Square has an education attainment rate of 44%, which is the second-highest in Anna's dataset.
 It also has a 1.18% crime rate according to the metric used in Dastan Abdulla's data set.
 While Regent Square doesn't have the lowest crime rate, many neighborhoods have a small margin of less than 2% crime rate in the public safety dataset, which renders the margin irrelevant in the overall scope.

 ## Abstract:
+In this project, we analyze neighborhoods in the pittsburgh region and determine the best neighborhood.
+We use three data sets in order to achieve this task.
+The Public Safety dataset provides information such as crime rate, police reports, and murders for various areas.
+The education dataset provides information about the education level and income for the people in the neighborhoods.
+The land zoning data set provided information regarding zoning and types of property in those regions.